dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

   // so "smaller" means "older". operator <(IdNumber other) => i < other.i;

-  // Assume that we can verify an ID number relative to
+  // Assume that we can validate an ID number relative to
-  // `Some parameters`, filtering out some fake ID numbers. bool verify(Some parameters) => ...;
+  // `Some parameters`, filtering out some fake ID numbers. bool isValid(Some parameters) => ...;

   ... // Some other members, whatever is needed.